Head of Subject: Mr Tom Hosking

 In Key Stage 3 students will experience a wide range of disciplines to enable them to have a solid foundation for further study at GCSE if they choose to continue with the subject.
 Topics include:

-Brass –students will have the ability appreciate the importance and historical context of the brass band culture in Cornwall.
-Students will have the opportunity to learn a brass instruments and explore how sound is produced.
+Saxophone –students will have the ability appreciate the importance and historical context of the saxophone and its importance in the development of musical genres.
+Students will have the opportunity to learn the saxophone and explore how sound is produced.

 Theme and Variation – students will study simple composition with a well-known melody.
 They will study how music is developed within a simple framework.